-- 1. To elect 11 directors of the Company for terms expiring in 1998. - 2.
-To amend the Company's Certificate of Incorporation to eliminate the provision providing for a maximum number of directors, to provide authority for the board to establish from time to time the number of directors, to eliminate the provision preventing the board from amending or repealing By-Laws adopted by the stockholders, and to eliminate certain supermajority voting requirements. - To amend the Company's By-Laws to permit the directors to fill any board vacancies that arise from time to time and to eliminate the provision preventing the board from amending or repealing By-Laws adopted by the stockholders. - 4.
-To amend the Company's 1994 Stock Option Plan to increase the number of shares issuable under the plan and to increase the maximum number of shares subject to options that may be granted to a participant in any fiscal year of the Company. - 5.
-To ratify the selection of BDO Seidman, LLP as the Company's independent auditors for the fiscal year ending December 27, 1997. - 6.
+- 1. To elect 13 directors of the Company for terms expiring in 1999. - To amend the Company's Certificate of Incorporation to increase the number of shares of common stock that the Company is authorized to issue. - 3.
+To amend the Company's 1994 Stock Option Plan to increase the number of shares issuable under the Plan. - 4.
+To ratify the selection of BDO Seidman, LLP as the Company's independent auditors for the fiscal year ending December 26, 1998. - 5.
 To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.

-Only stockholders of record at the close of business on April 1, 1997 are entitled to notice of and to vote at the meeting or any adjournments or postponements thereof.
+Only stockholders of record at the close of business on April 13, 1998 are entitled to notice of and to vote at the meeting or any adjournments or postponements thereof.